 A latte is a great example of a mild coffee as it has a smaller amount of espresso compared to the amount of steamed milk.

-Other mild coffees are a mocha, cafe au lait and a coffee frappe.
 The amount of espresso used in these coffees will affect how mild the taste is.
 A single shot of espresso will result in a milder coffee than a double shot.

 Also a short pulled espresso will be milder than a long pulled shot.
 A short pulled shot is smaller in quantity and therefore, when mixed with milk and foam, will be milder than a long pulled alternative.